ICT-Owls/ICT-Owls.github.io/index.md

 25-04-2022 - 29-04-2022

+#### Goal
+Create a foundation for the website, with the ability to add users and events, with a project website.

-#### Stories
+#### User "Stories"

--   Decide on tech-stack
--   Initial UI Development
--   Create project website
--   Setup project website
 -   Have a website
+    -   Have a webpage for our app accessible on the internet.
 -   User signup/login
+    -   The user can create a new account or log in to an existing account.
 -   Event Creating
+    -   A signed in user can register an event with information such as time and place.

-#### Goal
+#### Technical Stories

-Create a foundation for the website, with the ability to add users and events, with a project website.
+-   Decide tech-stack
+    -   Agree on a core set of technologies that we will use to develop and deploy the app.
+-   Initial UI Development
+    -   Create a design for the central parts of our app

 ## Members